YawFrempong/iOS-Projects-Schoolwork-/Simple Calculator/README.md

 # Simple Calculator

-A simple app allows users to add, subtract, multiple, and divide 2 numbers:
+A simple app that allows users to add, subtract, multiple, and divide 2 numbers:

 Main Screen